deepSpaceMonkey/LeetCode/two_sum/README.txt

         the difference in the map.
 We used an unordered map to save on time and having it ordered is not necessary.
         Time complexity: O(n).
 We go through the array only once and insert and lookup only once.
         Space complexity: O(n) since we create a map of size n.

+    Experience:
+        I learned about hashing and unordered vs ordered maps.
+This is such a useful tool as I can now use a method other than brute force to save time and make things less complicated.
+Yes it is less intuitive but there are also less things to keep track of.